twisted/twisted/docs/core/development/review-process.rst

 Filing bugs and writing review requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tickets should be described well enough that the change is already justified and the new code should be easy enough to read that further explanations aren't necessary to understand it, but sometimes diffs themselves can be more difficult to read than either the old or new state of the code, so comments like ''the implementation of foo moved from bar.py to baz.py'' can sometimes make a reviewer's job easier.
+Issues should be described well enough that the change is already justified and the new code should be easy enough to read that further explanations aren't necessary to understand it, but sometimes diffs themselves can be more difficult to read than either the old or new state of the code, so comments like ''the implementation of foo moved from bar.py to baz.py'' can sometimes make a reviewer's job easier.

 If you're a committer, please always make sure the "branch" field is current and force a build; this helps decrease review latency if the reviewer can see the diff and build results from the convenient links at the top of the ticket without waiting.